Azure/aca-landing-zone-accelerator/scenarios/aca-internal/bicep/sample-apps/spring-petclinic-microservices/docs/02-container-apps.md

-# Deploy the Container Apps
+# Create the Container Apps with supporting services

 Once the landing zone is deployed, the container apps environment and their dependencies are already set up in the private networking environment.